|

 transformation condition using an alternate formulation.
 The matrix possesses an inverse, designated as

-, which coincidentally has the same diagonal
+coincidentally has the same diagonal components:

 and